 Pre-orders opened the day after the hardware was announced with units originally scheduled to ship in December of this year.

 This is a developing story.
-Stay tuned to Last Word on Gaming for more updates as they become available.
+Stay tuned to Last Word on Gaming for more updates as they become available as well as for other stories in the world of gaming.
 More information about the Steam Deck including an FAQ can be found here.